pudly/schmopera-hugo/content/articles/a-torrent-of-light-the-future-of-opera.md

 I definitely felt this sentiment wholly this weekend.
 It was a phenomenal weekend for classical music here in Toronto.
 I only wish there were more versions of me to see them all.

-Sunday, June 5, I caught the closing performance of RUR A TORRENT OF LIGHT presented by Tapestry Opera in collaboration with Ontario College of At and Design (OCAD).
+Sunday, June 5, I caught the closing performance of _R.U.R.
+A Torrent of Light_, presented by Tapestry Opera in collaboration with Ontario College of Art and Design (OCAD).
 It was a match made in digital heaven.

 Buckle up, grab a snack and a drink, this one's a doozy.